Menu

 The question therefore becomes now which shredder will fulfill future needs and will protect my organization against potential penalties and reputation damage rather than making the investment choice focusing on a simple waste based ROI calculation.

 The MAXXeGUARD shredder will allow your organization to anticipate on changing standards and regulations.
 And to adjust your security standards as regulations change.
-The unique ability to adjust the cut length between 70 and 1 mm allows for the destruction of both non-classified as well as classified data.
+Additionally, the unique ability to adjust the cut length between 70 and 1 mm allows for the destruction of both non-classified as well as classified data.
 Due to its unique knife design, a triple action of compressing, deforming and cutting is performed.
 For other specific product features please see the page MAXXeGUARD product specifications.

-Our shredder ensures confidential information is shredded securely and comply with HIPAA, FACTA, and Bliley Act privacy laws.
+Moreover, our shredder ensures confidential information is shredded securely and comply with HIPAA, FACTA, and Bliley Act privacy laws.

 A hard drive after being cut by the MAXXeGUARD guillotine